The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \arcsin'\left(x\right) &= \frac{1}{\cos\left(\arcsin\left(x\right)\right)} = \frac{1}{\sqrt{1 - x^2}},\\ \arccos'\left(x\right) &= -\frac{1}{\sin\left(\arccos\left(x\right)\right)} = \frac{1}{\sqrt{1 - x^2}},\\ \arctan'\left(x\right) &= \frac{1}{\tan'\left(\arctan\left(x\right)\right)} = \frac{1}{1 + x^2}. \end{align} \]

-For the first order Taylor expansions of the basic functions to the expansion point zero follows
+For the first-order Taylor expansions of the basic functions about the expansion point zero, one obtains

 \[ \begin{align} \exp\left(x\right) \approx 1 + x, & {} & \sinh\left(x\right) \approx x, & {} & \cosh\left(x\right) \approx 1, & {} & \tanh\left(x\right) \approx x,\\ \sin\left(x\right) \approx x, & {} & \cos\left(x\right) \approx 1, & {} & \tan\left(x\right) \approx x. \end{align} \]

-At this point a note should be made about complex numbers.
-The obvious hurdle with complex numbers is to recognize the existence of the imaginary unit $i =\sqrt{-1}$.
-One cannot imagine a number $i$ that satisfies this equation.
-Nevertheless, it can be expected, so it is a theoretical aid.
+At this point, a remark about complex numbers is in order.
+The intuitive hurdle with complex numbers is to accept the existence of the imaginary unit $i =\sqrt{-1}$.
+One cannot picture a number $i$ that satisfies this equation.
+Nevertheless, one can compute with it; it is thus a tool of the theory.
 Before comparing with measurements, however, the result must be projected onto the real axis.
-Even with real numbers, one can ask oneself what one should do with a number that never ends, i.e. an irrational number like $e$.
-The clear limits have basically already been exceeded here.
+Even with real numbers, one may ask what to intuitively make of a number that never terminates, i.e. an irrational number such as $e$.
+The limits of intuition have, in essence, already been exceeded here.

-The Delta distribution $\delta\left(x\right)$ is defined by the fact that for every continuous function $f = f\left(x\right)$
+The delta distribution $\delta\left(x\right)$ is defined by the property that for every continuous function $f = f\left(x\right)$

 \[ \begin{align} \int_{a<0}^{b>0}\delta\left(x\right)f\left(x\right)dx = f\left(0\right) \end{align} \]